 The whole month of October Peruvians celebrate “Señor de los Milagros” or in English, Lord of Miracles.
 It is a religious and cultural celebration like nothing I had ever seen before.
 In 1746 there was a devastating earthquake in Lima that destroyed the city, and the only thing left standing was a painted mural of Jesus Christ.
 Sometime after this marvelous occurrence they decreed the month of October a time to commemorate Jesus and all of his miracles.
 Peruvians participate in the festivities by wearing purple, eating scrumptious turron de Doña Pepa (traditional honey sweets), and most importantly with giant processions down streets.

-The last Sunday of October I got to see one of the giant processions in flags were draped from the houses..
+The last Sunday of October I got to see one of the giant processions in downtown Lima.
 We had the perfect view of the whole parade from a house perched above the street.
 From the roof we could see all of the action, and escape the massive crowd flooding the streets below.
-The roads were decorated with elaborate flower petal murals dedicated to their Christian faith, and above streamers and
+The roads were decorated with elaborate flower petal murals dedicated to their Christian faith, and above streamers and flags were draped from the houses.

 Spiritual music was blaring through the streets and people were sporadically setting off fireworks in anticipation for the procession to begin.
 The closer it came to starting time the more people gathered, until there was no room to move at all.